-Area Norm or Law Characteristics Compliance National Registry of Programs and Projects of actions for the Reduction of Law 1931 of 2018 - Climate Change Guidelines Establishes guidelines, mainly in actions to adapt to climate change, as well as in mitigation of greenhouse gases, with the aim of reducing the vulnerability of the population and the country's ecosystems to its effects and promoting the transition towards a competitive, sustainable economy and low carbon development Taking into account that the Orinoco2 project vinwhich has 147 propertiesowners of private properties that guarantee the reduction of emissions on their properties, Law 1931 is complied with, which establishes that all natural or legal persons have the responsibility of participating in the management of climate change and developing their own actions to contribute to their management; These owners linked to the Cataruben Foundation carry out adaptation and mitigation actions for greenhouse gas emissions.
-2018-Strategy for the Implementation of the Sustainable Development Goals (SDG) in Colombia Consolidate sustainable alternatives for production, conservation, recovery of goods, ecosystem services and improve the management of information on the state and pressures of the resource forestry, for the development of actions aimed at the administration and sustainable management of the country's forests.
+Area Norm or Law Characteristics Compliance (GEI), which includes the National Registry of Programs and Projects of actions for the Reduction of Emissions due to Deforestation and Forest Degradation in Colombia (REDD+) of CO2e that would be produced during the monitoring period.
+The project is aligned with the provisions of Law 1447, given that it is aligned with the guidelines established there regarding REDD initiatives and contributes to the goals and objectives of climate change, this initiative will be registered in RENARE once it comes into operation through from which control is kept of all the information regarding the development of these projects at the national level.
+Law 1931 of 2018 - Climate Change Guidelines Establishes guidelines, mainly in actions to adapt to climate change, as well as in mitigation of greenhouse gases, with the aim of reducing the vulnerability of the population and the country's ecosystems to its effects and promoting the transition towards a competitive, sustainable economy and low carbon development Taking into account that the Orinoco2 project vinwhich has 146 propertiesowners of private properties that guarantee the reduction of emissions on their properties, Law 1931 is complied with, which establishes that all natural or legal persons have the responsibility of participating in the management of climate change and developing their own actions to contribute to their management; These owners linked to the Cataruben Foundation carry out adaptation and mitigation actions for greenhouse gas emissions.
+CONPES 3918 of 2018-Strategy for the Implementation of the Sustainable Development Goals (SDG) in Colombia Consolidate sustainable alternatives for production, conservation, recovery of goods, ecosystem services and improve the management of information on the state and pressures of the resource forestry, for the development of actions aimed at the administration and sustainable management of the country's forests.
 The Orinoco2 project complies and is aligned with the guidelines established in the regulatory document of goals against climate change, the environment and the Sustainable Development Goals (SDG) in Colombia.
 This document, which establishes clear guidelines for the achievement of environmental and development goals, serves as a fundamental reference for our approach and implementation of each of the activities established in the project.